-A key step in strengthening the AF team was completed in March 2011 with the appointment of Mr Thomas Kelly as Chief Executive Officer.
+A key step in strengthening the AF team was completed in March 2011 with the appointment of Mr Thomas Kelly as AF Chief Executive Officer.
 Mr Kelly reports to Mr Hellsten who is President of AF and Managing Director of Strike.
-Mr Thomas is based in AF's Lima office in Peru and has overall responsibility for the preparation and delivery of the business plans for the company.
+Mr Kelly is based in AF's Lima office in Perú and has overall responsibility for the preparation and delivery of the business plans for AF.

 Mr Kelly holds a Masters degree in Mining Engineering from the Colorado School of Mines and has 35 years' experience in mineral exploration, mine production, mineral industry consulting and corporate management.
 He has worked in CEO and senior management positions with both large multi-national and smaller resource companies in various countries.
 In these roles he has managed several large exploration projects and feasibility studies and has held senior management positions in operating mines.
-His experience includes 12 years in senior roles in Latin America, with the last 3 years based in Peru.
+His experience includes 12 years in senior roles in Latin America, with the three years prior to joining AF based in Perú.

-Mr Kelly is experienced in managing government and community relations for mining project development in Peru, which makes him ideally suited to lead AF through the current resource expansion phase and into the feasibility study and operational stages.
+Mr Kelly is experienced in managing government and community relations for mining project development in Perú, which makes him ideally suited to lead AF through the current resource expansion phase and into the feasibility study and operational stages.

-AF also added Australian geologist Ian Cullen to its Lima-based team.
+AF also added Australian geologist, Ian Cullen, to its Lima-based team.
 Mr Cullen has over 30 years' experience as a geologist, specialising in iron ore and gold.
 He has worked in leading roles with some of the world's largest producers of these minerals.
 Mr Cullen's achievements include heading up exploration programs which resulted in producing mines.
 His principal focus will be to advise on the regional iron-ore exploration potential and priorities for AF's Apurimac concessions and manage the exploration programs.